Wiverton Hall

-Wiverton Hall (sometimes pronounced /ˈwiːərtən/) is an English country house near Tithby, Nottinghamshire.
+Wiverton Hall (sometimes pronounced /ˈwiːərtən/) is an English country house near Tithby, in the Rushcliffe district, in the county of Nottinghamshire.
 By 1510 the former village of Wyverton had become impoverished and reduced to just four houses and a cottage.
 It was in that year completely depopulated by "emparkment", when George Chaworth enlarged his park by 254 acres.
 All but the Grade II* listed gatehouse of the mansion was destroyed in the English Civil War.
 The current house dates from 1814.
 The location is also the centre of a wider civil parish with the same name, which had 41 residents at the 2021 census.

 History

 Wiverton Hall is considered to have been established by Sir Thomas Chaworth (died 1458/59) in 1450.
 In 1627 his descendant, Sir George Chaworth (died 1639) was created Viscount Chaworth of Armagh, and his son John Chaworth (died 1644) the second Viscount, was living at Wiverton.

 English Civil War

 Lord Chaworth supported Charles I of England and in December 1642 fortified Wiverton Hall to make it a garrison for the King.
 In June 1643, Queen Henrietta, on her way from Newark, wrote to the King: "I shall sleep at Werton [Wiverton], and thence to Ashby, where we will resolve what way to take."
 Among other royal guests were Prince Rupert of the Rhine and his brother Prince Maurice, who after visiting the King in Newark rode to Wiverton with about 400 troops and stayed there until they could settle their plans.
 It was from Wiverton that Prince Rupert addressed a letter to the Parliament, successfully asking for a pass for himself, his brother, and other noblemen and gentlemen to leave England.

 On 4 November 1645, the garrison commanded by Lord Chaworth surrendered to troops under Major-General Sydnam Poyntz.
 Poyntz had taken Shelford Priory by storm on the previous day.
 He went to Wiverton and destroyed it to prevent its use as a garrison.